HDR UK/Turing PhD Programme in Health Data Science

 For more details and information on how to apply, visit the HDR UK/Turing PhD Programme page on the HDR UK website.

-If Manchester is your preferred host University, then you should also make a separate application to us (alongside your HDRUK application as outlined above).
+If Manchester is your preferred host University, then you should also make a separate application to us after an offer from the HDR UK/Turing PhD Programme.
 Please refer to our How to Apply guidance and on the online application form, select HDRUK-Turing as the programme.